wp-plugins/the-very-simple-vimeo-shortcode/readme.txt

 Donate link: http://yourlocalwebmaster.com/donate
 Tags: vimeo, video, shortcode, vimeo shortcode, simple video plugin Requires at least: 2.0.2
-Tested up to: 3.3.1
+Tested up to: 3.4.2
-Stable tag: 3.3.1 trunk
+Stable tag: 3.4.2 trunk

 A very simple shortcode to add your Vimeo videos into your WordPress website!

 == Description ==

 A very simple shortcode to add your Vimeo videos into your WordPress website!
 This plugin will enable you to use shortcodes to insert your videos from Vimeo.
-It also allows height and width attributes for further customization!
+It also allows height, width and class attributes for further customization!